stefania11/portfolio/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
 I am Stefania.
-I am currently a Ph.D. student in the second year at the University of Washington in the Informatics department.
-My research focuses on AI literacy and the design of new computing platforms for children and parents.
+I am currently a second year Ph.D. student 🎓 at the University of Washington in the Informatics department.
+My research focuses on AI Literacy 📚 and the design of new computing platforms for children and parents.
+I also enjoy designing and building future smart toys 🤖 and games.
+When I am not coding & writing papers 👩🏽‍💻 I love hiking, climbing and riding my 🚲.